fchest/fchest.github.io/_pages/about.md

 News:
 ----
+* The paper "Cross-Modal Knowledge Distillation with Multi-Stage Adaptive Feature Fusion for Speech Separation" has been accepted by **IEEE/ACM Transactions on Audio, Speech, and Language Processing（CAAI A）**
 * The paper "Seeing Helps Hearing: A Multi-modal Dataset and a Mamba-based Dual Branch Parallel Network for Auditory Attention Decoding " has been accepted by **Information Fusion (中科院一区top，CAAI A，CCF B)**
 * The paper "Improved Feature Extraction Network for Neuro-Oriented Target Speaker Extraction" has been accepted by **ICASSP 2025 (CCF B)**
 * The paper "SSM2Mel: State Space Model to Reconstruct Mel Spectrogram from the EEG" has been accepted by **ICASSP 2025 (CCF B)**